-This sepulchral chapel tells the sad love story of the medieval couple, Heloise and Abelard.
+This sepulchral chapel tells the sad love story of the medieval couple Heloise and Abelard.
 Abelard first met Heloise, a noble young lady, when he was hired to be her teacher.
-The tragedy started when their secret marriage was discovered by the bride’s uncle.
-Heloise was then sent to a nunnery while Abelard became a monk.
-Around 1817, their remains were brought together to the Père Lachaise.
-Symbolizing eternal love, today their tomb has become a shrine full of love letters written by modern visitors.
+They married in secret, but tragedy struck when their marriage was discovered by the bride’s uncle and Heloise was sent to a nunnery, while Abelard became a monk.
+They lived the rest of their lives apart, but were reunited when their bodies were brought together to the Père Lachaise.
+Their tomb is seen as a symbol of eternal love and has become something of a shrine, full of love letters written by modern visitors.

-Rodenbach was a Symbolist author who wrote literature in the 19th century in Belgium.
-His touching stories and poems reflect his romantic soul.
-He was most associated with Bruges, the city featured in his famous short novel Bruges-la-Morte (1892).
-It is about the tragedy of a man who lost his wife and the melancholia of the quiet city.
-Above all, it depicts the decay of the very romantic Bruges.
-Could then the graceful rose held in his hand symbolize the very last breath of the beautiful city as well as the life of the sensitive writer?
+Rodenbach was a Belgian Symbolist author who wrote literature in the 19th century.
+His heartfelt stories and poems reflect his beautifully romantic soul.
+He was most famous for his emotive depiction of Bruges, the city featured in his famous short novel Bruges-la-Morte (1892).
+The love story tells the tale of a man who lost his wife in this quiet city and depicts a very romantic Bruges.

-Blanqui’s bronze statue evokes sadness as it portrays a corpse-like figure covered in a plain drapery.
-The skeletal man resonates with the body of Jesus Christ and reflects his suffering.
-Living in France in the 19th century, Blanqui was an admirable socialist whose political activities led him to be imprisoned most of his adulthood.
+The elaborate statue marking the tomb of Louis-Auguste Blanqui was created by the French sculptor Jules Dalou.
+A symbol of Christ’s suffering on the cross, the bronze statue portrays a skeletal corpse-like figure covered in plain drapery.
+Blanqui was a socialist living in France in the 19th century, whose political activities led to him being imprisoned for most of his adult life.
 His sculpture was a commission paid for by the public.